-Revision 19-1; Effective June 3, 2019
+Revision 20-1; Effective March 16, 2020

 The member or legally authorized representative (LAR) should be informed of and consider the advantages and risks associated with the Consumer Directed Services (CDS) option before choosing to enroll.
-To assist the member in making a decision, information is presented by the managed care organization (MCO) service coordinator.
+To assist the member in making an informed decision, the managed care organization (MCO) service coordinator must present information about service delivery options to the member or LAR.
 Refer to Section 8221, Presentation of the CDS Option.

-8213.1 Advantages of CDS Delivery Option
+8213.1 Advantages of the CDS Option

-Revision 19-1; Effective June 3, 2019
+Revision 20-1; Effective March 16, 2020

-Below are some of the advantages associated with the Consumer Directed Services (CDS) option.
+Below are some of the advantages of using the Consumer Directed Services (CDS) option.
 The member or legally authorized representative (LAR):

 has more control over who provides services and the days and times the services are delivered;